JeppeSRC/FuckMake/README.md

 # FuckMake

 FuckMake is a much simpler thing than make and it wont just suddenly take a dump in your face.
+You may use it if you're worthy!

 ## Example